Specific heat and density anomaly in the Hubbard model: Model and Methods

-where $i$ runs over all lattice sites and $\braket{i, j}$ correspond to first neighbor sites.
-Operators $c^{\dagger}_{\bm{i} \sigma}$/$c_{\bm{i} \sigma}$ denote the creation/annihilation of electrons of spin $\sigma$ on a site $\bm{i}$, and the number operator is $n_{\bm{i}\sigma} \equiv c^{\dagger}_{\bm{i} \sigma} c_{\bm{i} \sigma}$.
-The first sum describes particle hopping processes with amplitude $t$, the second term controls the density through the chemical potential $\mu$, and the last term describes an on-site repulsive interaction $U$.
 The Hamiltonian of Equation~\ref{eq:hubbard_hamiltonian} in bipartite lattices, such as the square lattice, has particle-hole symmetry.
 That is, $n(\mu) = 2 - n(-\mu)$.
 At $\mu = 0$ the system is at half-filling, $n(T, U, \mu = 0) = 1$, and its ground state is a Mott insulator.
-Due to this symmetry, we mostly focus on the region $n \leq 1$.
-As $U$ hinders doubly occupied sites, a chemical potential $\mu \sim U$ is required to add another particle to the system \cite{vsimkovic_2020,bonvca_2003,khatami_2011,mikelsons_2009}, leading to the formation of a Mott plateau around half-filling.
+As $U$ hinders doubly occupied sites, a chemical potential $\mu \sim U$ is required to add another particle to the system, leading to the formation of a Mott plateau around half-filling~\cite{vsimkovic_2020,bonvca_2003,khatami_2011,mikelsons_2009}.

 Our simulations were performed using the Determinant Quantum Monte Carlo (DQMC) method~\cite{becca2017quantum,white_1989,hirsch_1985,hirsch_1983,blankenbecler_1981,santos_introduction_2003}, an unbiased technique.
-It uses a discrete auxiliary field to break down the interaction term of the $d$-dimension many-body problem into a non-interacting $(d+1)$-dimension Hamiltonian with $L$ imaginary time slices, introducing an error of $\mathcal O(\Delta \tau ^2)$, where $\beta = L \Delta \tau$ is the inverse temperature.
+It uses a discrete auxiliary field to break down the interaction term of the $d$-dimensional many-body problem into a non-interacting $(d+1)$-dimensional Hamiltonian with $L$ imaginary time slices, introducing an error of $\mathcal O(\Delta \tau ^2)$, where $\beta = L \Delta \tau$ is the inverse temperature.
 Our results are obtained from 10 independent simulations for each parameter set, each simulation with 2000 equilibration steps and up to 50000 measurement steps, choosing $\Delta \tau \leq 0.1$ to ensure the Trotter error is smaller than the statistical error from the Monte Carlo sampling.
-The square lattice size is $10\times 10$ to calculate thermodynamic quantities.
+The lattice size is $10 \times 10$ to calculate thermodynamic quantities.
 We set $t = 1$ as our energy scale.
 The lattice constant is also set to unity.

 To determine the specific heat, we numerically differentiate the internal energy at constant density using finite differences: